 Not all activities which can impact fish and wildlife resources do.
 All municipal, commercial and industrial developments are not bad - people must have places to live and work.
-All infrastructure development is not bad - we like flipping a switch to turn on a light, flushing a toilet, taking a roadtrip for vacation.
+All infrastructure development is not bad - we like flipping a switch to turn on a light, flushing a toilet, taking a road trip for vacation.
 All grazing and agricultural practices are not bad - we like eating!
-Human life is an integral part of ecological conservation - we take care of our lands and waters, they take care of us.
+Human life is an integral part of ecological conservation - we take care of our lands and waters and, in turn, they take care of us.
+For us to be the best stewards of our resources, we must understand and conserve the pieces of systems and systems as a whole.

 The "issues" arise when our activities are not thoughtful about the full extent of impacts we can predict or understand, now and in the future, based on the best science available.
-We cannot keep deriding the "sins of our fathers" who acted with the best information they had at hand; we now must all must move forward deliberately, with current knowledge we can support, and take a collaborative approach to problem-solving.
+We cannot keep deriding the "sins of our fathers" who acted with the best information they had at hand; we now must all move forward deliberately, with current knowledge we can support, and take a collaborative approach to problem-solving.